DHTMLX/gantt-docs/data/desktop/inbuilt_baselines.md

 1\.
 Using the **gantt.config.baselines** configuration object

-The **baselines** configuration option also allows customizing the rendering of baselines in the Gantt chart when set as an object.
+The **baselines** configuration option allows customizing the rendering of baselines in the Gantt chart when set as an object.
 The object configuration contains the following properties:

 - **datastore** (*string*) - the name of the datastore used for storing baseline entries.
 For related functionality, see the `getDatastore` method.
 - **render_mode** (*boolean | string*) - determines how baselines are displayed:
 	- `false` - baselines are not shown.
-	- `"taskRow"` - baselines are displayed in the same row as the task bar.
+	- `"taskRow"` - baselines are displayed in the same row with the task bar.
 	- `"separateRow"` - baselines are shown in a separate subrow, expanding the task row height.
 	- `"individualRow"` - each baseline is displayed in its own subrow beneath the task.
 - **dataprocessor_baselines** (*boolean*) - specifies whether baseline updates trigger the DataProcessor as individual entries.